walmes/emacs/README.md

 > Show me your ~/.emacs and I will tell you who you are.
 (Bogdan
 > Maryniuk)

-> The reasonable man adapts himself to GNU Emacs; the unreasonable one
+> The reasonable man adapts himself to GNU Emacs.
+The unreasonable one
 > persists in trying to adapt GNU Emacs to himself.
 Therefore all
 > progress depends on the unreasonable man.
-(G.B.
-Shaw)
+(G. B. Shaw)

 [GNU Emacs](http://www.gnu.org/software/emacs/tour/) is my favorite text editor for R, LaTeX, Markdown, Shell, and related files due its high